Arrangements may not be finalised until the death has been appropriately certified and registered or authorisation has been received from the Coroner.

 - The cause of death was an industrial disease (for example asbestosis)

-- The death occurred in other circumstances they may require investigation
+- The death occurred in other circumstances that may require investigation

 The Coroner will consider the information that the doctor provides and make one of the following decisions: